Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 }
 ```

+##### How selectors are applied to KQL queries

 Read on to learn how selectors and checks work together to run KQL queries against arbitrary groups of resources.

 #### Checks

-Checks represent combinations of selectors and specific KQL queries.
-Let's take a look at an example which includes the selectors we defined in the previous section:
+Checks combine selectors with specific KQL queries to run precise checks on arbitrary sets of resources.
+Here's an example using previously defined selectors:

 ```json
 {